Setting up a KPI dashboard — not only for airline operations — is a complicated endeavor.

-A huge mistake which is made quite often is using too many of the available widgets.
-This finally distracts the viewer massively.
+A huge and common mistake is using too many of the available widgets.
+Very often, this leads to distracting the viewer massively.

-Always remember, every visualisation pushes a thought process with your viewer.
-And it is simply not obvious for a viewer why the same type of KPIs are displayed differently.
+Always remember, every visualization pushes a thought process with your viewer.
+And it is merely not evident for a viewer why the same type of KPIs are displayed differently.

-Simple advise: Select a small set of widgets to be used.
-Four to five should be more than sufficient to visualise everything you want.
+Simple advice: Select a small set of widgets to be used.
+Four to five should be more than sufficient to visualize everything you want.

 Outdated information / rarely updated

 We are living in a real-time world.
 Wherever and whenever something happens in this world, we are informed immediately.